Are you looking for the best things to do in Polignano a Mare? This guide is here to help!

 However, in Polignano a Mare, the locals came up with their own special take on how to serve coffee, which is served at “Il Super Mago del Gelo Mario Campanella”, and called Special Coffee.

-Originally this drink was kept a secret and only drank by locals, however as tourism grew, those visiting soon cottoned onto the delights of the drink and it started to gain popularity amongst tourists and locals alike.
+Originally this drink was kept secret and only drunk by locals, however as tourism grew, those visiting soon cottoned onto the delights of the drink and it started to gain popularity amongst tourists and locals alike.

-If you are interested in learning more about Special Coffee and how its made, then I advise taking a walking tour of the city that includes a coffee tasting.
-I highly recommend this private tour which is perfect for those visiting the region in a group.
+If you are interested in learning more about Special Coffee and how it’s made, then I advise taking a walking tour of the city that includes a coffee tasting.

 Today, the gate has little use but to remind you of how important this small town used to be.